-Some nights, a home cooked meal just isn't going to happen.
-Here's how to make the best takeaway and fast food choices.
+Some nights, a home cooked meal isn't going to happen.
+Here's how to make the best takeaway choices

 We’ve all been there – it’s been a busy day, there’s no food in the house, and the idea of going to the supermarket, preparing your ingredients and cooking up a healthy meal from scratch feels less than appealing.